By Jeff Milchen

 Just months later, Justice Kennedy asserted the opposite in Citizens United, “Independent expenditures, including those made by corporations, do not give rise to corruption or the appearance of corruption.”

 Given these incoherent opinions, many citizens suspect the five-man majority placed personal ideology above their duty to honestly interpret the constitution.
 Not surprisingly, public approval of the Court dropped from 61 percent pre- Citizens United, to 46 percent by last fall.

 Rather than sit and wait, other Americans might learn from Montana’s history.
 While relatively few states have experienced such severe corporate exploitation, we all can choose to shift our time and money from reactive measures and electoral politics to proactive, movement-building initiatives and organizations.

 We may never spend 56 days discussing democracy with a broad cross-section of fellow citizens, but we should consider the lessons of Montana ‘s remarkable constitutional convention.
 Perhaps we should invite personal dialogue with those whose politics differs from ours and explore our common ground.

 Desire for self-governance and freedom from corporate corruption defy any partisan loyalties.
 George Harper, a delegate to the Montana constitutional convention, recalled, “Most of the time I had no idea if the person making a proposal was a Democrat or a Republican…that’s what I loved about it.”

-Jeff Milchen is the founder of ReclaimDemocracy.org.
-At the time of writing, he directed the American Independent Business Alliance and submitted briefs in both Citizens United and WTP v.
+Jeff Milchen (@JMilchen on Twitter) is the founder of ReclaimDemocracy.org.
+At the time of writing, he directed the American Independent Business Alliance, which submitted amicus briefs to the U.S. Supreme Court in both Citizens United v FEC and WTP v.
 Montana, arguing that limiting corporate political power is necessary to enable democracy and genuine market competition.